 All of these faux cedar shingles come with a realistic looking wood grain that truly mimics the look of real cedar.
 That’s because fiber cement products are made in molds with real wood to give them a more authentic appearance.

 Each faux cedar shingle option with the exception of the individual shakes also comes in a full range of solid colors or ready to paint, while the 7-inch shingle options also come in a variety of natural wood stains as well.
 These colors match and coordinate with other fiber cement products, so you can mix and match the siding on your home to get the perfect appearance.
-And because of the way that the paint is applied to the product, you won’t have to worry about it chipping, peeling, or fading the way that natural cedar does, so you can enjoy the good looks of your home for longer.

 Easy to Install